 Finnish fighters engage a flight of five DB-3 Soviet bombers near Kouvola and shoot one down near Loviisa.
 This is the final aerial victory of the war.
 The Finns lose a Fiat flown by an Italian volunteer who perishes, SSgt Diego Manzocchi, on the ice of Ikolanjarvi.
 He was shot in the chest and then hangs upside down in his crashed plane for six hours before expiring.

-Battle of the Atlantic: U-31 (Kapitänleutnant Johannes Habekost) is undergoing sea trials at Jadebusen (Jade Bay) near the Wilhelmshaven naval base.
-RAF Bristol Blenheim Bombers of No. 82 Squadron drop 4 anti-submarine bombs.
+Battle of the Atlantic: U-31 (Kapitänleutnant Johannes Habekost) is undergoing sea trials at Jadebusen (Jade Bay) near the Wilhelmshaven naval base when the RAF takes it by surprise.
+RAF Bristol Blenheim Bombers of No. 82 Squadron drop 4 anti-submarine bombs on it.
 Two of them hit and sink U-31 at Schilling Roads, northwest Germany, near Borkum.
 Not only are all 58 crew lost, but also 10 dock workers putting finishing touches on U-31.
 It is the first solo sinking of a U-boat by the RAF.
-U-31 sinks in shallow waters, and the Germans immediately think about raising it.
+U-31 sinks in shallow waters and the Germans immediately think about raising it.

 French battleship Bretagne sails from Toulon for Canada carrying 2,379 gold bars, accompanied by cruiser Algérie.